FREE Quality, Health and Safety, and HR Business Software Click <HERE> to Learn More and Download

 In completing the Accident investigation any details requested should give consideration to the following factors:

 What any injured person was doing at the time of, and immediately before the accident.

 1.what any injured person was doing at the time of, and immediately before the accident;

 2.were they authorised to be in that specific area;

 5.were they supervised, and,

 6.nature of the injury and location on the body.

 Record the conclusions.
 Stick to the facts and do not make subjective judgements.
 Opinions are peripheral to the investigation.
-Listing recommendations for the prevention of a similar recurrence ought to from part of the accident investigation report.
-This list of recommendations may typically include any training requirements, including refresher training, which may be beneficial.
-Remember that these are recommendations, and may not necessarily be readily accepted by those accountable for their implementation.
-It is therefore, important that accident investigations are signed and accepted by senior management.
+Listing recommendations for the prevention of a similar recurrence ought to form part of the accident investigation report.
+The list of proposals or recommendations may typically include training requirements, including refresher training, which may be considered beneficial.
+Remember, recommendations may not necessarily be readily accepted by those accountable for their implementation.
+It is, therefore, important that accident investigations are at a minimum acknowledged, endorsed, and signed off by senior management.

 BS 45002-3:2018 - Occupational health and safety management systems.
 General guidelines for the application of ISO 45001.
 Guidance on incident investigation